 - Toyo Open Country AT III: 50.0 lbs

 - General Grabber AT: 58.4 lbs

 Now obviously, not everyone needs an E-rated tire (we certainly don’t on our little Tacoma), but as far as objective data goes, the BFG KO2 fits right in with the competition in terms of weight.
 In fact, the only tire that weighs significantly less in this list is the Goodyear Wrangler Adventure, which we only included because it’s the factory tire specced on the Tacoma.
-In real-world terms, the Wrangler doesn’t compare performance-wise with any of the other tires on the list above since it’s designed to favor fuel economy over traction for regulatory purposes, which brings us to our next complaint.
+In real-world terms, the Wrangler doesn’t even compare performance-wise with any of the other tires on the list above since it’s designed to favor fuel economy over traction for regulatory purposes, which brings us to our next complaint.

 A tire’s effect on your gas mileage depends on several factors.
 Tire size, weight, tread pattern, and even tread compound all play a role in your final MPG.
 When we hear owners complain about their gas mileage after switching from OEM tires to dedicated all-terrain tires like the KO2, however, there’s one factor that’s almost always to blame: Bigger tires.

 Look, we get it: Half the appeal of moving up to all-terrains is the look of the tire, and getting a larger and/or taller tire that fills up the wheel well adds curb appeal to any truck.
 Keeping that in mind, we equipped our test truck with the largest KO2 that could fit on our stock suspension and evaluated the results.

 After running several full tanks of gas through our test vehicle on a mixture of highways, city traffic, and off-road terrain, we found that we lost an average of 1.2 mpg over the previous tires.
 That’s particularly impressive considering the street-oriented Toyo Open Country A31 tires we pulled off the truck were smaller, narrower, and over 20 pounds lighter than the KO2s.